twosigma/beakerx-www/_home_subpages/faq.md

 ### Can I use BeakerX on win32?

 Win32 is not supported because [OpenJDK on Conda Forge](https://anaconda.org/conda-forge/openjdk) doesn't support it.
 Win64 is recommended.
+But if you install a JDK on your own, it should work.

 ### Can I be informed of new releases?